 OMG, why do I like him?!
 This looks violent and disgusting and I don’t think I can wait until November to see this!

-…Okay, so now that that’s out of the way, I thought I’d get in on the game of “Bookish This or That.”
-I got the info from Emily’s Escapist Books and Reading.
+Now that that’s out of the way, I thought I’d get in on the game of “Bookish This or That” I got the info from Emily’s Escapist Books and Reading.
 Copy the questions and keep it going on your own blog!

-*5 points to Ravenclaw for the stinging social commentary joke
+*5 points to Ravenclaw for the stinging social commentary.

 What can I say?
 I love a hard…cover.